The transformation of a Kanban board into Kanban template

 Agile is an umbrella of methodologies that boost productivity by empowering teams to operate with more flexibility than traditional hierarchical styles of project management.
 One of the methodologies that sit under this umbrella?
 Kanban.

 In 1940, industry was disrupted by Taiichi Ohno.
 He created the Kanban board to help his team at Toyota visually track project progress and improve efficiency.
 Japanese for “visual signal” or “visual card,” Kaban is centered on managing workload capacity.
 Managers create physical cards representing individual tasks.
-Cards are moved along a board divided into the different stages of production.
+Kanban cards are moved along a board divided into the different stages of production.
 This puts the focus on a continuous flow of a small number of tasks, preventing teams from overcommitting or getting distracted by lesser priorities.

 In the past, teams would build a Kanban board by writing statuses like “backlog,” “in progress,” “complete,” etc. on a whiteboard.
 Next, they would use sticky notes to track tasks and place the notes in the appropriate column.
 As the project moves, the sticky notes would too.